-Here’s the first chapter from TOUCHED, a fantasy romance with a dash of chick-lit.
+Here’s the first chapter from TOUCHED, a lighthearted fantasy romance.

 He might have just saved her life, but pinned to the freezing concrete by some wannabe hero was not her idea of fun.
 Cami Wilson shoved the unyielding wall of his chest, fighting not only him but the rising panic.
 ‘Get the hell off me!’